Navigators Neighbors equips believers to engage like Jesus would

 Though Scripture exhorts believers to love their neighbor repeatedly and without reserve, few Christians in today’s individualistic U.S. culture seem to bridge the gap between loving from afar and knowing up close.

 Jesus saw into hearts, He knew people supernaturally.
 How can His followers, far from omniscient, know our neighborhoods as He would?

-For those involved in The Navigators new Nav Neighbors Mission, the answer is much simpler than most people make it.
+For those involved in The Navigators new Navigators Neighbors ministry, the answer is much simpler than most people make it.

 When Skip and Linda Asjes started being intentional with their Des Moines, Iowa area neighbors eight years ago, it was all about no-pressure engagement and no-strings love.